angzeli/pytorch-fundamentals/roadmap.md

 ---

-# 📘 Part 6 — Advanced BO Extensions
+# 📘 Part 6 — Advanced Bayesian Optimisation Extensions

 > **Goal: extend Bayesian Optimisation into richer, more realistic, and more research-oriented settings.**